 Max is a mechanical engineer born and raised in Tiverton RI where he has spent countless hours on, in, and above the water.
 Whether it’s racing high performance sailboats or foiling around on a kiteboard, he is never far from the ocean.

 Although many disciplines of engineering pique his interest, Max concentrates on the design and construction of composite structures.
 Known to have too many projects, a few of things he has designed and built include: foiling kiteboards/paddleboards, various A class catamaran components, SCOUT (autonomous boat), many RC planes and boats, a CNC router, and most recently a CNC filament winder.

 Making use of a wide set of design tools, Dylan is particularly interested in the potential for elegance in the implementation of electronic systems.
-This elegance may found in a particularly low power, small size solution, or one designed to tolerate harsh environments and make use of redundancies to guarantee device uptime.
+This elegance may be found in a particularly low power, small size solution, or one designed to tolerate harsh environments and make use of redundancies to improve device uptime.

 Dylan enjoys a variety of activities and finds opportunities to create new electronic widgets everywhere, whether it be a suspension travel datalogger for his mountain bike, a massively bright red flashlight for night hikes in the forest, or a "Jack Sparrow" compass app that points to the nearest pub.

 Mike grew up in RI with the rest of the Kroova crew and enjoyed a childhood of sailing, hiking, tinkering, pyrotechnics and projects like massive trebuchets and tree-houses.
 Late nights spent in the Scout garage learning engineering first principles and a make-it-happen attitude laid the driving foundation for his college education in mechanical and aerospace engineering.